 This is certainly an unfortunate situation.
 Whether or not Pioneer is allowed to withhold all royalty due to you depends on the language of the most recent division order for these royalties that you signed, as well as the terms of the oil and gas lease that you or your predecessor in interest...Read more »

 My question is.
 Can the Oil Company get out of paying my family it's Royalties??
 There's millions owed to us.
 We are unsecured creditors.
 How can we become a ""Priority" in this case?
 Help...
 Court has been through a 3x's Arbitration(?)
-Final Hearing is set for Sept 10.
-All petitions must be in...
+Final Hearing is set for Sept...
 Read more »

 In most cases, an oil company in bankruptcy must pay current royalties to its mineral owners with whom it has active oil and gas leases.
 Past royalties are often treated as claims against the bankruptcy estate.
 Whether the claim is secured or unsecured, or priority or nonpriority, depends on the...Read more »